Muterra/doc-golix/whitepaper.md

 3. Dynamic address
 4. MUID(s) for static target(s)

+And a Muse address debinding (MDXX) statement:

+1. MUID of the debinding agent
+2. Debinding agent's signature
+3. Address to be debound

 # Sharing and access management

 Consolidating technical requirements and applying scope limitations leaves the following minimum requirements for Muse sharing: